MicrosoftDocs/iis-docs/iis/publish/using-the-ftp-service/configuring-ftp-firewall-settings-in-iis-7.md

     - [929851 - The default dynamic port range for TCP/IP has changed in Windows Vista and in Windows Server 2008](https://support.microsoft.com/kb/929851/)

 4. This port range will need to be added to the allowed settings for your firewall server.
+5. After making the configuration changes, restart the Microsoft FTP Service.
+You can do this by going to Start > Run > services.msc and locating the FTP service.

 <a id="Step2"></a>